ssc-oscar/oscar.py/docs/Environment.md

 most conventional Linux distributions.
 Pakcages compiled on Debian-based systems are known not to work with OSCAR Tokyo Cabinet files.
+By the same reasons Docker images won't work.

 ## Perl